MIT-HSCL/UNICEF-Gambia-Network-Design/README.md

 ---
 # Toy Model:
-This code was used to develope the initial problem and state its characteristics.
+This code was used to develop the initial problem and state its characteristics.
 The objective of understanding the basic factors that would influence the optimal network design and served as a tool to guide our discussions with stakeholders.
 The toy model was tested in a small-scale problem with fictitious data.

 # Final Model: